 "I am interested in making repetitious silent, simple and reductive filmic moments.
 I use moving image as a non-narrative, repeating short sequences to undermine the expectation of time passing.
 Like a photograph, an analogue moment is stretched over time and gets glitched and stuck on repeat."

-Tunnel of Love, Masons Lane Wellington (solo)
+Tunnel of Love, Masons Screen, Wellington

 Eyeliner, Weasel Gallery, Hamilton (solo)